lyubogeorgiev/Java-Advanced/Generics/README.md

 Simple Generic class, called L01Jar.
 Behind the L01Jar there is a functionality of a stack.
 To implement it is used ArrayDeque.

+Lab 02 - Generic Array Creator
+-

+Creating a static method create of a class ArrayCreator with one reload.
+It is tricky to create a generic array creator method as there is a need of unchecked typecasting, which is not error safe.